Skip to Content

 The adult caregiver, usually, but not always, the mother, serves as a secure base from which the child can explore their environment and develop a sense of identity.

 As a result of interactions, children develop internal working models or mental representations of themselves, others, and their relationships.
-These models guide the child’s expectations and behavior in relationships and help shape their self-identity1.

 anxious avoidant attachment woman leaning on frustrated man